-- you need to increase the number of Temporary Event Notices you can apply for.
+you need to increase the number of Temporary Event Notices you can apply for.

-You can read more about Personal Licences at www.gov.uk (link is external), or by using the relevant document link in the related publications section at the bottom of this page.
+You can read more about Personal Licences on the GOV.UK personal licences webpages (external link), or by using the relevant document link in the related publications section at the bottom of this page.

 Online applications for a Personal Licence

-Unfortunately, it is not currently possible to apply for a Personal Licence online, this is due in part to the fact that the required supporting documents must be original and not copies.
+Unfortunately, it is not currently possible to apply for a Personal Licence online, this is due in part to the fact that some of the required supporting documents must be original and not copies.

 Postal application forms

 Completed paper forms should be returned with the statutory fee to:

 The Licensing Department, East Cambridgeshire District Council, The Grange, Nutholt Lane, Ely, Cambs, CB7 4EE.